 - While the oven is heating up, pat the roast dry, and place on a rack in a small roasting pan.
 In a small bowl, mix the butter, dry mustard, salt and pepper into a paste.
 Rub the butter paste all over the roast, covering evenly.

 - Place the roast in the very hot oven, and immediately reduce the temperature to 475F.
-Roast for 21 minutes (or 7 minutes per pound of beef), then turn the oven off and leave the roast in the hot oven for another 2½ hours.
+Roast for 21 minutes (or 7 minutes per pound of beef), then turn the oven off and leave the roast in the hot oven for another 2 ½ hours.
+If you are using a gas oven or your oven does not hold heat very well, drop the temperature to 150F or as low as your oven allows you to go.
 (Do not open the oven door.
 I repeat, whatever you do, do not open the oven door!)

-- After 2½ hours, your roast should be a perfect medium-rare (145F).
-Slice very thinly across the grain.
+- After 2 ½ hours, your roast should be a perfect medium-rare (145F).
+To serve, slice very thinly across the grain.

 In a small saucepan set over medium-high heat, stir together the drippings with ¼ cup flour, and cook for 1 minute.
 Whisk in 2 cups of beef stock, plus the wine and drippings from the pan.
 Simmer for 5-7 minutes, or until thickened.
 Taste and adjust the seasoning with more salt and pepper, if needed.